Quantum Multi-Solution Bernoulli Search with Applications to Bitcoin's Post-Quantum Security: Introduction

 We show this by considering a variant in which the solution does not need to form a chain.
 This amounts to searching multiple inputs in a non-uniform random function, and its quantum query hardness immediately implies the one for \chainpow, which we derive precisely.
 More specifically, we have a Boolean function whose output is sampled according to a Bernoulli distribution \emph{independently} for each input, and we wish to find multiple preimages of $1$ (call it \mrsearch).
 We prove the quantum query complexity of this search problem by extending Zhandry's elegant recording technique~\cite{Zhandry19} to point-wise independent \emph{non-uniform} distributions.
 In fact, this establishes a quantum \emph{average-case} {strong direct-product theorem} (SDPT) for this family of non-uniform search problems\footnote{It is actually a \emph{threshold} SDPT, which is usually stronger.
 The distinction is not essential to our discussion, and interested readers are referred to~\cite{LR13}.}.

-Turning to the quantum security of the Bitcoin backbone protocol, we examine all the components of the~\cite{GKL15} framework against quantum adversaries in QRO, and our guiding principle is to ``lift'' it to the quantum setting with \emph{as few} changes as possible.
+Turning to the quantum security of the Bitcoin backbone protocol, we examine all the components of the~\cite{GKL15} framework in the presence of classical honest parties against quantum adversaries in the QRO model, and our guiding principle is to ``lift'' it to the quantum setting with \emph{as few} changes as possible.
 One crucial change in our analysis is to reformulate a central analytical tool in~\cite{GKL15} named \emph{typical execution}, since in the presence of quantum adversaries it becomes ill-defined.
 Assisted by our quantum complexity bound for \chainpow, we are able to identify a quantum analogue of the \emph{honest majority} condition, under which the desired security properties of the Bitcoin backbone protocol follow.
 As a side benefit, the resulting analysis makes the reduction to $\chainpow$ explicit, which further improves the degree of modularity of the classical analysis.

 We elaborate on our results and how they are obtained in the technical overview (Section~\ref{sec:tech-overview}).
 Before that, we highlight some interesting aspects of our results and put them in perspective.